-Art of Medicine Dec 2020 A Hidden Pandemic Antonio Yaghy, MD, Lauren A. Dalvin, MD, and Carol L. Shields, MD
+Art of Medicine Nov 2019 Representing Communication, Compassion, and Competence in the Era of AI Antonio Yaghy, MD, Jerry A. Shields, MD, and Carol L. Shields, MD

 Art of Medicine Aug 2025 Self Portraits of a Woman in Peril Kayla Mackenzie McCormick This series of self-portraits explores relationships between one’s self and possible genetic and epigenetic sources of illnesses.
 AMA J Ethics.
 2025;27(8):E619-623. doi: 10.1001/amajethics.2025.619.